ProvableHQ/ARCs/arc-0020/README.md

 By applying the proposals pointed out in this ARC the token standard will be more usable because of:
 1. one step approval process applying off chain signature, instead of two steps of `approve()` and `transfer_from()`, and
 2. the ability to send private tokens to smart contracts will enable a thriving DeFi life on top of the Aleo network.
-3. make token contracts more secure by connecting them to the company website with a digital signature.
+3. make token contracts more secure by connecting them to the company website applying a digital signature.

 <!-- If someone only reads this far, what do you want them to know? -->